kokorolx/itv_override_defined_validate/README.md

 ```

-- Re-validate all attributes :name to presence: false, length: { minimum: 5, maximum: 10 }
+- [x] Re-validate all attributes :name to presence: false, length: { minimum: 5, maximum: 10 }
+- [x] Remove all validate by Proc